dannypadilla/image-cropper-gui/README.md

   * currently
     - displays a black image
     - can draw a green box while dragging
+    - Save image with option(key) 's'
+    - Quit with option(key) 'q'

   * issues
-    - keeps drawing box as it's dragged (something with callback)
+    - retry selecting cropped region

   * suggests
-    - instead of dragging size of rectangle, code so box is created around the clicked area
+    - N/A

   * reqs
     1. load image from disk
     2. display image
     2. draw a box on clicked region (or draggable/resizeable box)
-    3. add option(key) to clear box (and retry)
+    3. add option(key) to clear box (and retry), save, exit/quit
-    4. add cropping function
+    4. add cropping, retry, and save function
     3. resize region (hardcoded size, but eventually a cmd line arg or text box input to specify size)
     4. display cropped region
     5. prompt approval or discard